 - At the end of a class, go to the back of the room and see if you can reconstruct the important points of your lecture from what you have written.

-- Transparencies can be hard to read unless they’re carefully prepared.
-Check your overheads on the machine before you first use them in class; stand toward the back of the room to see if you can read them easily.
+- They can be hard to read unless they’re carefully prepared.
+Check your slides on the machine before you first use them in class; stand toward the back of the room to see if you can read them easily.